 Durga Puja is the most popular festival among the Bengali community and is celebrated with great enthusiasm and joy in all parts of India.
 Popularly known as Shardiya Navratri, mostly in Northern & Central India, this festival marks the time when Goddess Durga ascends upon the Earth from her parental home, Mt.
 Kailash.
 This festival illustrates the victory of good over evil.

-This festival is celebrated each year for 10 days in the month of Ashwin (September-October), but the main festival commences on the 6th day of this Navratri period.
-In this year, Durga Puja will start on 7 October 2021, which is first day of Navratri and end on the 15th of October, the 10th day of Navratri.
+Durga Puja is celebrated each year for 10 days in the month of Ashwin (September-October), but the main festival commences on the 6th day of this Navratri period.
+This year, Durga Puja will start on 20th October 2023, which is first day of Navratri and end on the 24th of October, the 25th day of Navratri.

-On this auspicious day, the Maha puja is performed.
-At sunrise, a Banana tree is submerged in holy water and then adorned in a new sari as is worn by the newlywed women.
+On this auspicious day, the Maha Puja is performed.
+At sunrise, a banana tree is submerged in holy water and then adorned in a new sari as is worn by the newlywed women.
 This ritual is called ‘Kola Bou Snan and Puja’.

 On this auspicious day, it is said that Goddess Durga executed the Demon Mahishasur in the battle between the demons and deities.
-Prayers and flowers are offered to the Goddess on this day during ‘anjali’.
+Prayers and flowers are offered to the Goddess on this day during ‘Anjali’.
 Anjali means offering flowers and reverence to the deities.
 This ritual is considered very holy.

-The end of this festival brings the hope of celebrations for the next year once again and devotees and enthusiasts starts to await the return of Maa Durga to her earthly abode.
+The end of this festival brings the hope of celebrations for the next year once again and devotees and enthusiasts start to await the return of Maa Durga to her earthly abode.
 These few days of festivals brings in positivity, warding off any negative vibe, strength, and hope for the win of good over evil always.